Dr. Friederike Redlbacher, expert in coaching with art

 However, coaching for all is not yet a reality.

-If we look at the UN’s Sustainable Development Goals, coaching fits in perfectly with the fourth goal of “quality education” and the concept of lifelong learning.
-The eighth goal, “decent work” with cooperative workplaces, can also be supported by individual and team coaching.
+If we look at the UN's Sustainable Development Goals, coaching fits perfectly with the fourth goal of "quality education" and the concept of lifelong learning.
+The eighth goal, "decent work" with cooperative workplaces, can also be supported by individual and team coaching.

-The time has come.
+The time for this has come.

 For coaching for all, it is important that there are enough coaches and that enough coaches are trained.
 How did you actually get into coaching, Friederike?
 Was there a particular life situation or event that led you to it?

-Coaching increases self-esteem.
+Coaching boosts self-esteem.

 It's about having ideas and feeling the strength to implement them.